yo-artyom/greeter/readme.md

 # Main
 # Golang Platform on EKS - Checklist
-Application must count in memory/db how many times was executed.
+Application must count in memory how many times was executed.
-Application is two or one endpoint(s) availiable from public/local network.
+Application has one endpoint(s) availiable from public/private network.
-/greet_public
-/greet_internal

-scailability: 1k/rpm or 7k/rpm
 environments: one or multi

 ## 1. Project Setup